adamgoodridge/sequence-track-player/README.md

-# Media Player Scanner
+# Media Player
 This is a pet project that allowed me to learn more about the Spring framework.
-Current refactoring it to apply clean prinpies.
+Current refactoring it to apply clean principles.

 In this public repo, it has modifitted to be a podcast player.